 Rob Hoffman is a renowned litigator who for three decades has handled a wide array of significant business controversies nationwide.
 Rob and his team have won more than 40 lawsuits from 2021 through the present throughout the U.S. He represents clients in hard-fought disputes arising from mergers and acquisitions, including indemnification, earn-outs, working capital and rep and warranty disputes.
 Rob is also sought to defend mass arbitrations, class actions, fraud, and insurance coverage and bad faith claims.
 In 2020, Rob was appointed national lead Covid-19 counsel in North America by one of the world's largest insurance companies.
+He and his team have won over 60 dispositive motions from 2021 through the present.

 - J.D., Southern Methodist University